MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-add-products-dialog-box.md

 ## Add or edit attributes in the Product column

 The **Product** column in the Add product dialog includes the product name and ID by default.
-You can add more information to distinguish the products better.
-For example, you can add the product category to help differentiate products as shown in the screenshot below:
+You can customize the column to add other attributes to distinguish products better.
+For example, you can add the product category to differentiate products as shown in the screenshot below:

 ![Screenshot showing additional details in the Product column of the Add products dialog](media/ProductColumn.png)

-**Note**: The **Product** column can display up to three attributes.
+**Note**: The **Product** column can display up to three attributes, apart from the product name.

 > [!NOTE]
-> The procedure below refers to the customization option available
-> in **Product catalog settings**.
-If you are using a custom app, access
-> the **Product Lookup View** from Power Apps:

-For information on editing views, see [Choose and configure columns in model-driven app views](https://docs.microsoft.com/powerapps/maker/model-driven-apps/choose-and-configure-columns).
+> The procedure below refers to the customization option available in **Product catalog settings**.
+If you are using a custom app, access the **Product Lookup View** from Power Apps.
+For information on editing views in Power Apps, see [Choose and configure columns in model-driven app views](https://> docs.microsoft.com/powerapps/maker/model-driven-apps/choose-and-configure-columns).

 **To add or edit product attributes:**